Abia govt debunks alleged sack of doctors

 She further said that the purported sack of doctors only happened in the imagination of those peddling the falsehood.

-“The purported sack is only the figment of the authors’ imagination as the government has no intention of sacking or disengaging any doctor or health personnel currently working to support our ongoing efforts at reviving the health sector in the state.”
+“The purported sack is the figment of the author’s imagination as the government has no intention of sacking or disengaging any doctor or health personnel currently working to support our ongoing efforts at reviving the health sector in the state.”

 The Commissioner advised doctors and members of the general public to ignore the rumour and support the several initiatives of the government at driving holistic healthcare delivery in the state.

-Dr Okoronkwo, noted that since her appointment, first as Special Adviser on Health Care Delivery, in the Otti’s administration, she had adopted several pragmatic initiatives at reviving the health sector in the state.
+Dr. Okoronkwo noted that since her appointment, first as Special Adviser on Health Care Delivery, in Otti’s administration, she had adopted several pragmatic initiatives at reviving the health sector in the state.

-She further said she was currently spearheading the efforts of the Dr Otti administration to rebuild dilapidated health care facilities across the state.
+She further said she was currently spearheading the efforts of the Otti administration to rebuild dilapidated healthcare facilities across the state.

 Disclaimer